 As the number of users and videos in the library grows, it becomes more difficult to maintain a good hit ratio at replicas without dramatically increasing the storage capacity.
-Beyond the clear expectation that the size of the cache must scale with that of the library, there is the potential for long-tail of content effects to influence the effectiveness of caching in large-scale VoD systems [5].
-These effects, which were observed in online music and book stores and mail-based video rental companies, arise from the tendency for a significant percentage of requests to be directed towards less popular objects.
-Therefore, it is important to consider the heavy tail of the popularity distribution when modeling user demand patterns.
-This has a direct impact on the storage and streaming requirements at each location and on the choice of content allocation (program caching vs. prefix caching) and distribution (pushcaching vs. pull-caching) mechanisms.
-It enhances the attractiveness of peer-to-peer transfer, which enables users with similar interests to share content, and it better exploits the available storage in the network.
+Beyond the clear expectation that the size of the cache must scale with that of the library, there is the potential for 'long-tail of content' effects to influence the effectiveness of caching in large-scale VoD systems [4].
+These effects, which have been observed in on-line music and book stores and mail-based video rental companies, arise from the tendency for a significant percentage of requests to be directed towards less popular objects.
+Therefore, it is important to consider the heavy tail of the popularity distribution when modeling user-demand patterns.
+This has a direct impact on the storage and streaming requirements at each location and on the choice of content allocation (program caching vs. prefix caching) and distribution (push-caching vs. pull-caching) mechanisms.
+It enhances the attractiveness of peer-to-peer transfer, which allows users with similar interests to share content and better exploits the available storage in the network.